$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: Introduction

 where $\psi_P$ and $\vp_Q$ are rational functions in $q$ and $t$ coming from the monomial expansion of Macdonald polynomials, and in the inner sum, $P$ and $Q$ range over standard Young tableaux of shape $\la$.
 Although both sides of \eqref{eq_intro_qt_Cauchy_sqfree} are sums over sets of size $n!$, there is no bijection between these sets that proves the identity.
 Our motivation for introducing $\qrst$ was to prove \eqref{eq_intro_qt_Cauchy_sqfree} ``as bijectively as possible.''
 Specifically, $\qrst$ assigns to each permutation $\sigma \in S_n$ a probability distribution\footnote{The expressions $\mc{P}(\sigma \rightarrow P,Q)$ are rational functions in $q,t$ which satisfy $\sum_{P,Q} \mc{P}(\sigma \rightarrow P,Q) = 1$, rather than honest probabilities.
 We find it convenient to refer to them as probabilities anyway, with the justification that whenever $q,t \in [0,1)$ or $q,t \in (1,\infty)$, these rational functions take on values in $[0,1]$.} $\mc{P}(\sigma \rightarrow P,Q)$ on pairs $P,Q$ of standard Young tableaux of shape $\la \vdash n$, such that for each $P$ and $Q$,

 It is clear that \eqref{eq_intro_qt_Cauchy_sqfree} follows from the existence of probability distributions satisfying \eqref{eq_intro_P_Q}.
 We say that these probability distributions give a \emph{probabilistic bijection} between the weighted sets of permutations and pairs of standard Young tableaux, where the weight functions come from \eqref{eq_intro_qt_Cauchy_sqfree}.
-Figure \ref{fig_n=2} shows the probabilistic bijection $\qrst$ in the case $n = 2$; note that it is not possible to prove \eqref{eq_intro_qt_Cauchy_sqfree} by an ordinary bijection, since the weights on the left- and right-hand sides are different.
+Figure \ref{fig_n=2} shows the probabilistic bijection $\qrst$ and the explicit form of \eqref{eq_intro_qt_Cauchy_sqfree} in the case $n=2$; note that the weights on the left- and right-hand sides are different, so it is not possible to prove \eqref{eq_intro_qt_Cauchy_sqfree} by an ordinary bijection.

 The probabilities $\mc{P}(\sigma \rightarrow P,Q)$ are built recursively out of probabilistic rules for inserting a new number into a tableau $T$, and for re-inserting a number in $T$ that is displaced, or ``bumped,'' by the insertion of a smaller number.
-Borrowing the approach used in \cite{Pei14, BufetovMatveev18}, we define our probabilistic rules using the framework of Fomin's growth diagrams \cite{Fomin95,Fomin86}.
+Borrowing the approach used in \cite{Pei14, BufetovMatveev18}, we define our probabilistic rules using the framework of Fomin's growth diagrams \cite{Fomin86,Fomin_DGG_2}.
 This allows us to reduce our problem to finding a family of probabilistic bijections that prove the commutation relation

 where $U_{q,t}$ and $D_{q,t}$ are $(q,t)$-weighted versions of the up and down operators on Young's lattice, and $I$ is the identity.